Best Online Graduate Certificates in Emergency Management

 Technology in Emergency Management

-This concentration explores the role of technology in managing emergencies.
-Students learn about the theory and application of computer-based programs in emergency management and the use of various emergency modeling programs.
+Technology specializations allow students to learn about the theory and application of computer-based programs in emergency management and the use of various emergency modeling programs.
 You will identify and learn to apply private-sector cybersecurity management principles and analyze and apply national cybersecurity policies and frameworks.
-The principles of security intelligence and their applications to private sector security, risk, and resilience efforts, as well as operational models to safeguard physical, cyber, and human assets and enable informed decision-making, are also be covered.
+The principles of security intelligence and their applications to private sector security, risk, and resilience efforts, as well as operational models to safeguard physical, cyber, and human assets and enable informed decision-making, are also covered.